Portugal Golden Visa

 Which Golden Visa program is the best?
 Comparison: Portugal vs Italy vs Greece

 It depends on the criteria of the investor, and many variables go into answering that question.
-Nevertheless, for those interested in obtaining European citizenship, the Portuguese Golden Visa stands out in comparison to Italian and Greek Golden Visas.
+Nevertheless, for those interested in a potential long-term pathway to European citizenship eligibility, the Portuguese Golden Visa remains a widely considered option in comparison to Italian and Greek Golden Visas.
 On the contrary, if your main aim is to get residency without a minimum stay requirement, you can prefer the Greece or Italy Golden Visa programs.

 Can I take a mortgage to make my investment?

 Portugal requires the minimum investment amount to be brought into the country by the main applicant.
 That amount cannot be borrowed from a bank in Portugal.
-It can be taken as a loan from a non-Portuguese bank outside of Portugal.
+Financing structures may vary depending on the investment route and applicable regulations, and applicants should seek legal and financial advice regarding their specific circumstances.
 However, if the investment exceeds the required amount, the excess can technically be financed through a mortgage from a Portuguese bank.

 Can I do the Golden Visa Portugal process on my own?

 You may.
 However, you’ll be making a significant investment to apply for the Portuguese Golden Visa.
-So, it’s highly recommended that you use a professional advisor and a legal representative in pursuing the program.
+So, many applicants choose to work with experienced legal and professional service providers throughout the process.

 Do I need to get a lawyer for the Golden Visa application?